Which foreign-registered vehicles can enter Singapore?

 |Importing my vehicle via land from West Malaysia

 At the Vehicle Entry Permit (VEP)/Toll office at the Woodlands or Tuas Checkpoint, you will need to produce the following documents for purchase of Autopass card:

-If you do not have an ICP, please bring along the insurance certificate, vehicle registration certificate, driver’s passport and visit LTA office at 10 Sin Ming Drive to apply for a Visitor’s Licence before driving into Singapore.
+If you do not have an ICP, please bring along the insurance certificate, vehicle registration certificate, driver’s passport and visit LTA office at 10 Sin Ming Drive to apply for a Visitor’s Permit before driving into Singapore.

 Do I need to pay any toll, VEHICLE ENTRY PERMIT FEES or reciprocal road charge?

 Yes.
 The toll charges are calculated based on the type of vehicle and the checkpoint entered.
 Vehicle Entry Permit fees are calculated based on the type of vehicle, the day and time you enter and leave Singapore.
 The Reciprocal Road Charge applies to all foreign-registered cars on a per-entry basis when they enter Singapore via the Tuas or Woodlands Checkpoint.